How do Stacked Antenna Arrays work?

 Stacked Antenna Array structure and its salient features

 Typically, multiple Yagi or any other directional (either unidirectional or bidirectional) antenna may be arranged in a stack.
-The stacking may be either along the horizontal plane, a vertical plane, or even a hybrid combination of stacks which contain constituent antennas stacked in both the horizontal as well as the vertical plane.
+The stacking may be either along the horizontal plane, a vertical plane, or even a hybrid combination of stacks that contain constituent antennas stacked in both the horizontal as well as the vertical plane.
 The stacking may consist of 2, 3, 4, or n number of antennas.
 If the n number of antennas is stacked horizontally then we call it (n)x horizontal stack.
 Similarly, vertical stacking is designated as (n)x vertical stack.
 A hybrid stack comprising of both n number of horizontal and m number of vertical stacking order is designated by (n)x(m) stack.

 Typically, uniplanar HF stacked arrays are preferred by radio amateurs for vertical stacking and normally we might use 2 or three antennas in a vertical stack.
 A bi-planer hybrid stack for HF bands may often be a 2×2 stack.
 However, on VHF or UHF bands we may often come across 4×4 or even larger stacks.
 Such biplanar stacks may often be asymmetrical where the number of antennas placed horizontally or vertically may be different.
 This helps in further tailoring the radiation lobe pattern of the stack.
 Various different communication applications use different stacking orders to achieve their unique objectives.